kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I've tried resetting, but it isn't working.
 What should I do?**

     A: In a command prompt, enter the following command: `simplewallet.exe --SYNC_FROM_ZERO --wallet-file your_wallet` replacing `your_wallet` with the name of your wallet file.
 This should be more effective at finding all the transactions.
 Thanks to @Ereptor for this fix.

+* **Q: I made a paper wallet, how do I use it?**

+    A: Once you've opened TurtleCoind.exe and let it sync, open up simplewallet.exe and type `i` to import.
+It will then ask you to choose a new wallet name, and a password.
+Once you have done that, it will prompt you for your two keys, the view key, and spend key.
+You should have got these when you made your paper wallet.

+* **Q: How do I backup my wallet?**

+    A: If your TurtleCoind.exe is open and synced, open simplewallet.exe, and type `export_keys`.
+Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

 * **Q: How do I send TRTL's?**